zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

   handling multiple SSRC per endpoint.

-1. Will not be able to control security association for sets of media streams within the same media type with today's key-management mechanisms, unless these are split into different RTP sessions.
+1. Will not be able to control security association for sets of media streams within the same media type with today\'s key-management mechanisms, unless these are split into different RTP sessions.